Pekka-ai/week3_consultants_front/README.md

 # Getting Started with Create React App

-Backend can be found at: github...
+Backend can be found at: https://github.com/Pekka-ai/week3_group_work
 Update the backend's IP in the proxy section of package.json.

 ## Available Scripts